wardbradt/go-ethereum/MEV_spec_v0_2.md

 ### Block construction

-`MevBundles` `MUST` be sorted by their `MEV equivalent gas price` first and then one by one merged into one bundle as long as there is any gas left in the block and the `MEV equivalent gas price` is greater than the `tail gas price`.
-During the bundle merging process any `MEV bundle` that does not satisfy the gas price requirements is skipped and the following bundles are then tested.
-After all bundle are tested the remaining block gas is used for non-MEV transactions.
+`MEV bundles` `MUST` be sorted by their `bundle adjusted gas price` first and then one by one added to the block as long as there is any gas left in the block and number of bundles added is less or equal the `MaxMergedBundles` parameter.
+The remaining block gas `SHOULD` be used for non-MEV transactions.

-The node `SHOULD` be able to compare a `block profit` in cases when bundles are included (MEV block) and when no bundles are included (regular block) and choose a block with the highest `profit`.
+Block 'MUST' contain between 0 and `MaxMergedBundles` bundles.

 A block with bundles `MUST` place the bundles at the beginning of the block and `MUST NOT` insert any transactions between the bundles or bundle transactions.

+The node `SHOULD` be able to compare the `block profit` for each number of bundles between 0 and `MaxMergedBundles` and choose a block with the highest `profit`, e.g. if `MaxMergedBundles` is 3 then the node `SHOULD` build 4 different blocks - with the maximum of repectively 0, 1, 2, and 3 bundles and compare which has the highest `profit`.

+If the 0 bundles block is not yet available and the `StrictProfitSwitch` parameter is set to a value other than 0 then the node `MUST` wait `StrictProfitSwitch` miliseconds before accepting any MEV block for mining.

 ### Bundle eviction